 If you have written an email, but do not want to send the email immediately and you are working with Thunderbird 'online', then you can choose 'File' > 'Send Later' to send the email to the 'Outbox' to wait until you want to send it.

 If you write an email and are working 'offline', either because you are not connected to the Internet or you have selected Thunderbird to work 'offline', then you will only see a 'Send Later' option and your email will be sent to the 'Outbox'.

 You can tell Thunderbird to work 'online' or 'offline' (the latter not being able to connect to the server).
-If you can see two blue screen icons in the bottom status bar on the far left, this means Thunderbird is 'online'.
-If you can see two black screen icons in the bottom status bar on the far left, this means Thunderbird is 'offline'.
+If you see two blue screen icons in the bottom status bar on the far left, this indicates that Thunderbird is 'online'.
+Two black screen icons in the bottom status bar on the far left will indicate that Thunderbird is 'offline'.

-You can set Thunderbird to work offline using 'File' > 'Offline' > 'Work Offline'.
-You can use this whether you are using Pop or IMAP.
+You can set Thunderbird to work 'offline' by selecting> > .
+This setting works whether you are using POP or IMAP.